Hugal31/yara-rust/README.md

 * Save and load compiled rules.
 * Scan byte arrays (`&[u8]`) or files.

+## Feature flags and Yara linking.

+Look at the [yara-sys](yara-sys) crate documentation for a list of feature flags and how to link to your Yara crate.

 ### TODO

 - [ ] Remove some `unwrap` on string conversions (currently this crate assume the rules, meta and namespace identifier are valid Rust's `str`).